 How do I add 1 to a number variable in bash?

-The ++ operator is a convenient way to increment a Bash variable using a single statement.
+operator is a convenient way to add a Bash number variable using a single statement.
 It eliminates the need to explicitly specify the increment value because the operator increments its operand by 1 and returns the value.

 How do you add variables together in bash?